informalsystems/hermes/relayer-framework/guide/src/02-technical-background/12-multiple-bindings.md

 When specifying the constraints for indirect depedencies, we have to keep using the `Context::` prefix to access associated types like `Context::Error`.
-Worse, once we start using nested associated types, we would have to resort to use fully qualified syntaxes like `<Context::Foo as Foo>::Bar` instead of `Context::Foo::Bar`.
+Worse, once we start using nested associated types, we have to resort to using fully qualified syntax like `<Context::Foo as Foo>::Bar`; `Context::Foo::Bar` doesn't work.

-To help simplify the trait bounds for components like `DaytimeGreeter`, we can use the explicit associated type bindings we learn earlier:
+To help simplify the trait bounds for components like `DaytimeGreeter`, we can use the explicit associated type bindings we learned about earlier:

 ```rust
 # use std::time::Duration;